 REGISTRATION PORTAL for REGIONAL TRAININGS

 We now have a portal for Kaiser Permanente mental health providers and training faculty to use, in order to register for our regional trainings.
-Please use the link, below, for information about and registration for our upcoming trainings, click here.
+For information about and registration for our upcoming trainings, click here.
 If you have problems with this link, try using another browser.

 Kaiser Permanente's Mental Health Training Programs enroll approximately one hundred and thirty social work and marriage and family therapy interns, and clinical psychology practicum students, interns and postdoctoral residents in the Northern California region each year.
 Kaiser Permanente is a health maintenance organization and the world's largest non-government system for the delivery of health care, serving over 9.1 million members nationwide in 32 hospitals and 413 medical office buildings.
 Our Northern California region serves over 3.5 million members at our 22 medical centers and hospitals as well as over 80 medical office buildings.
 Our mental health trainees are hosted by 21 training sites across the region.
 The patient population consists of Kaiser Health Plan members having prepaid mental health benefits and covering a broad ethnic, cultural, and socioeconomic spectrum.
 All age groups are represented.